doviettung96/Tungdv_C_Lib/README.md

 - Pass pointer to a function, inside that function, change the value, after function finish, value changed.
 - Pass pointer to a function, inside that function, change address of the pointer, after function finish, nothing changed.
 To change address of pointer passed to a function, use pointer to pointer ``**``.

-## NULL pointer is the same as uninitialized pointer, can not be value-assigned
+## NULL pointer is NOT the same as uninitialized pointer, AVOID uninitialized pointer
+- An uninitialized pointer will point to a random location: like 0x7ffe56f3d930, sometimes it = NULL
+- A NULL pointer will exactly point to location with the name: (nil).